Skip to main content

 Understanding Invalid Log Errors

-There are a number of scenarios that can lead to invalid log errors.
-In this doc, we'll walk through the different types of log errors and common methods to solve the issue.
+Invalid log errors can occur in several scenarios.
+In this document, we'll discuss the different types of log errors and common methods for solving the issue.

 Field mapping types

-To make your search engine queries and analytics are more effective, OpenSearch Dashboards maps each field by a data type, so it knows how to display it according to its capabilities.
+To make your search engine queries and analytics more effective, OpenSearch Dashboards maps each field by a data type so it knows how to display it according to its capabilities.
 There are two types of mapping fields:

 • Dynamic - This is the default mapping type, determined by the value of the log fields mapped at the beginning of each day.